stratyfy/stratyfy-frontend-exercise/README.md

-# Stratyfy React coding exercise
+# Stratyfy coding exercise

 ## Introduction

 Attached is data representing annual sales at an ice cream parlor.
 Please download the data and set up a React project to display it.

-We don't want to take up very much of your time; if you find yourself done pretty quickly, that's intentional!
+Please feel free to stop or contact us if you find the exercise taking more than a few hours; we don't want to use large amounts of your time.

 ## Specification